 But I very much doubt that this was Leibniz’s or Wolff’s meaning, or whether it can really be inferred from their definitions of sensibility as opposed to the understanding; and it would be difficult for any man who knows their doctrines to agree that they assume a Spinozism, for Mr Maimon’s way of presenting things [Vorstellungsart] is in fact one and the same as Spinoza’s; and if this is conceded [ex concessis] it could serve very well to refute the Leibnizians.

 Mr Maimon’s theory is basically that there is an understanding (and indeed a human understanding) that is not merely a faculty for thinking (as our understanding is and perhaps those of all created beings are) but properly a faculty for intuiting; for this faculty, thinking is only a way of bringing the manifold of intuition (that is obscure only because of our limitations) into a clear consciousness.
-By contrast, I attribute to the understanding, as to a special faculty, the concept of an object in general (which is not to be found even in the clearest consciousness of our intuition), that is to say, the synthetic unity of apperception; and it is only by means of this that the manifold of intuition (after all, I may have a particular consciousness of each [part] of this) is brought to the representation of an object in general in a unified consciousness (whose concept is now determined by means of that manifold).
+By contrast, I attribute to the understanding, as to a special faculty, the concept of an object in general (which is not to be found even in the clearest consciousness of our intuition), that is to say, the synthetic unity of apperception; and it is only by this means that the manifold of intuition (after all, I may have a particular consciousness of each [part] of this) is brought to the representation of an object in general in a unified consciousness (whose concept is now determined by means of that manifold).

-Now Mr Maimon asks: How do I explain the possibility of harmony [Zusammenstimmung] between a priori intuitions and my a priori concepts if they have a specifically different origin; although this harmony is given as a factum, its legitimacy or the necessity of the agreement [Übereinstimmung] of two such heterogeneous kinds of representation cannot be made comprehensible; and the reverse: how can I prescribe law for nature (i.e. for objects themselves) using my concepts of the understanding, for example that of cause, when their possibility in itself is merely problematic,; and finally: how can I prove the necessity of these functions of the understanding when their existence in the understanding is again merely a fact (since their necessity must certainly be presupposed if we are to subject things, no matter how they appear to us, to these functions).
+Now Mr Maimon asks: How do I explain the possibility of harmony [Zusammenstimmung] between a priori intuitions and my a priori concepts if they have a specifically different origin; although this harmony is given as a factum, its legitimacy or the necessity of the agreement [Übereinstimmung] of two such heterogeneous kinds of representation cannot be made comprehensible; and the reverse: how can I prescribe the law to nature (i.e. for objects themselves) using my concepts of the understanding (for example my concept of cause) when their possibility in itself is merely problematic; and finally: how can I prove the necessity of these functions of the understanding when their existence in the understanding is again merely a fact (since their necessity must certainly be presupposed if we are to subject things, no matter how they appear to us, to these functions).